Coconut Cilantro Chutney Recipe (Green Coconut Chutney)

 To save time, grate the fresh coconut in bulk and store it in the freezer for up to a month.

-If you dislike the taste of raw cilantro, you can sauté it in 1 teaspoon of oil and then add it to the chutney.
+If you dislike the taste of raw cilantro, you can sauté it in 1 teaspoon of oil, then add it to the chutney.

-Some people add lime juice to their coconut chutney instead of tamarind for the sour taste, but I prefer tamarind.
+Some people add lime juice to their coconut chutney instead of tamarind for sourness, but I prefer tamarind.

 I sometimes add a few cloves of garlic to this chutney.
-It gives a nice flavor to it.
+It adds a nice flavor.

-You can also add some curry leaves while blending the chutney.
+You can also add 10-12 curry leaves while blending the chutney.

 How to make vegan coconut cilantro chutney?